decentralizeddiffusion/decentralizeddiffusion.github.io/_posts/2024-12-26-decentralized-diffusion.md

 <!-- computed analytically over all samples $$x_0$$ in a dataset $$\mathcal{X}$$ -->

 The marginal flow, $$u_t(x_t)$$, represents a vector field at each timestep that transports from $$x_t$$, a noisy variable, to the data distribution ($x_t$ at $t=0$).
-When we train with flow matching, we regress the marginal flow into a model (e.g., a Diffusion Transformer) that can sample the data distribution.
+When we train with flow matching, we regress the marginal flow into a model (e.g., a Diffusion Transformer<d-cite key="peebles2023scalablediffusionmodelstransformers"></d-cite>) that can sample the data distribution.
 The marginal flow in its analytical form is an expectation over $$x_0$$ data samples.
 That is, the marginal flow is linear.
 For any given $$x_t$$, it points toward the data distribution from $$x_t$$.
 In high dimensions with many data points, this is intractable to compute.
 Instead, diffusion models compress this complex system into a neural network through flow matching.

 <div class="l-body" style="text-align: center;">
   <img src="{{ '/assets/img/decentralized_diffusion/marginal_flow_sum.svg' | relative_url }}" alt="DDM Overview" style="width: 80%; height: auto;">